8bitbuddhist/PixelMaestro-Studio/docsrc/Preferences.rst

 *Sections* sets the number of Sections assigned to the Maestro.
 Sections are displayed in the Maestro Viewer from left to right based on their index number.

+..
+Note:: This change will only take effect after opening a new Maestro or restarting PixelMaestro Studio.

 Pause on Start
 ^^^^^^^^^^^^^^